mirror/dd-wrt/src/router/frr/doc/user/isisd.rst

    clear the Node flag that is set by default for Prefix-SIDs associated to loopback addresses.
 This option is necessary to configure Anycast-SIDs.

-.. clicmd:: show isis segment-routing nodes
+.. clicmd:: show isis segment-routing node

    Show detailed information about all learned Segment Routing Nodes.